sidthakkar12/TicTacToe/README.md

 ### Add Ons:

-1) In solution for Bug 1, we can create a socket that will be emitted from app itself, and will notify first player that no other player is available to play the game.
+1) In solution for Flea 1, we can create a socket that will be emitted from app itself, and will notify first player that no other player is available to play the game.

 2) We can ask for second player's confirmation to start the game and keep the first player on waiting mode, or ask to tap again on 'Play' to 'Retry' or 'Find other opponent'.